LightestDark/Metaboard/README.md

 # Metaboard
-I made a small dev board that uses a microcontroller to control an LED, letting it turn on, off, or blink based on the code running on it.
+I made a small development board that uses a microcontroller to control an LED, letting it turn on, off, or blink based on the code running on it.
 It’s a simple platform for testing firmware, GPIO control, and basic hardware–software interaction.

 # Production